knicklabs/sup/README.md

 In the above example, replace `/path/to/dir` with the path to the binary.

+Restart your terminal or run `source ~/.bash_profile` for changes to take effect.

 ## Usage

 In your terminal, run the `sup` command.